 Banaras, India

-The first light of dawn kissed the ghats of Banaras, casting a golden glow over the ancient steps leading down to the sacred river Ganga.
-In the quiet stillness of the morning, a lone figure emerged from the water, his body glistening with droplets that shimmered like crystals.
+The first light of dawn kissed the ghats of Banaras, casting a golden glow over the ancient steps leading down to Ganga maiya.
+A lone figure emerged from the water, his body glistening with droplets that shimmered like crystals.
 It was Rishiraj Singh Rathore.
 He stepped out of the river with the grace of a lion.
-His dhoti soaked from the holy dip, clung to his muscular frame, and around his neck hung a rudraksh mala, its beads dark and heavy with sacred energy.
-His lips moved in silent prayers, invoking Lord Shiva, but his aura radiated something far more primal, a power that commanded both fear and respect from those who dared to gaze upon him.
+His dhoti soaked from the holy dip, clung to his muscular frame and around his neck hung a rudraksh mala, its beads dark and heavy with sacred energy.
+His lips moved in silent prayers, invoking Shiv bhagwan, but his aura radiated something far more primal, a power that commanded both fear and respect from those who dared to gaze upon him.

-Rishiraj was not just a man; he was a presence, one that filled the air with an almost palpable tension.
-His broad shoulders and chiseled physique gave him a godlike appearance, but his eyes betrayed something darker.
-Those deep, dark eyes held within them a storm, the weight of years of violence, grief and responsibilities far beyond his age.
+Rishiraj was a presence, one that filled the air with an almost palpable tension.
+His broad shoulders and muscular physique gave him a godlike appearance, but his eyes betrayed something darker.
+Those deep, dark eyes held a storm, the weight of years of violence, grief and responsibilities that he endured far beyond his age.

 As he reached the riverbank, he paused for a moment, eyes closed, letting the morning air dry his skin.
-His features were sharp—high cheekbones, a strong jawline, and lips that rarely smiled except for his brother.
-There was an unmistakable edge to Rishiraj, a reminder that beneath the surface of this composed man lurked a devil who could unleash fury when provoked.
+His features were sharp with high cheekbones, a strong jawline, and lips that rarely smiled except for his brother.
+But beneath the surface of this composed man lurked a devil who could unleash fury when provoked.

 Today, like every year for the past sixteen years, he would sit at the havan and honour his parents, who were brutally murdered when he was only fifteen.
-The pain of their loss had never dulled, it simply settled into his bones.
+The pain of their loss had never dulled, it simply settled into his heart.
 Their deaths had stolen the last remnants of his childhood, leaving him to raise his younger brother, Abhiraj, and run the family business.
-And become the part of a world filled with danger, deceit, and bloodshed.
+And become the part of a world filled with danger and bloodshed.

 The sacred fire crackled as the priest began chanting mantras for the peace of Rishiraj’s parents’ souls.
-Rishiraj sat before the havan, his eyes fixed on the flames, but his mind was elsewhere—back to that day when his world had collapsed.
+He sat before the havan, his eyes fixed on the flames, but his mind was back to that day when his world had collapsed.
 Abhiraj was only ten at that time, too young to understand what was happening.
-He had clung to Rishiraj, crying for their mother and father, but no comfort could bring them back.

 The priest called for him to offer the ahuti, and Rishiraj’s hand trembled ever so slightly as he placed the offering into the flames.
 With every crackle of the fire, the memories of his parents' death surged within him, threatening to break free.

-Behind him, Abhiraj sat in silence, his face impassive.
-Dressed in a simple white kurta pajama, Abhiraj looked every bit the picture of calm, but Rishiraj knew better.
-Abhiraj changed over the years.
+Behind him Abhiraj sat in silence, his face impassive.
 The once sweet, innocent boy hardened into a man few could recognize.
 Abhiraj no longer showed emotion, not even on the day they honoured their parents.
 He sat through the ceremony every year but never participated.

-Rishiraj understood.
-He had been there for Abhiraj when no one else had.
-He had wiped his tears, held him through the nightmares, and shielded him from the harsh realities of their world.
+Rishiraj was there for Abhiraj when no one else was.
+He had wiped his tears, held him through the nightmares and shielded him from the harsh realities of their world.
 Even now, Rishiraj’s heart softened when he looked at his younger brother.

-The priest concluded the ritual, offering Prasad to Rishiraj.
+The priest concluded the ritual, offering prasad to Rishiraj.
 He turned to Abhiraj and offered him the first bite.
-Abhiraj accepted it silently, his eyes never meeting Rishiraj’s.
+Abhiraj accepted it silently, his eyes dead.

-Abhiraj walked toward the waiting car.
+Abhiraj walked towards the waiting car.
 Rishiraj followed, now dressed in a simple white kurta.
 This was the only day of the year when the Rathore brothers allowed the world to see their vulnerability, their grief.
-But even this brief window of emotion had its limits.
-As the car doors closed behind Abhiraj, Rishiraj’s face hardened once more.
-The softness of the morning was over.
-There was work to be done.
+But even this brief display of emotions had its limits.

 He dropped Abhiraj off at their estate, watching as his brother disappeared behind the gates.
-He drove to the warehouse on the outskirts of Banaras, his expression cold, his mind sharp.
+He drove to the warehouse on the outskirts of Banaras, his expression cold and his his mind sharp.

-He stepped into the dimly lit warehouse, the smell of sweat and fear thick in the air.
+He stepped into the dimly lit warehouse, the smell of sweat and fear was thick in the air.
 The three men tied to the pole looked up at him with wide, bloodshot eyes, their faces bruised and swollen from the beatings they had already endured.
 Their hands were bound behind their backs, the ropes cutting into their flesh, leaving red marks.
-They trembled as Rishiraj’s shadow loomed over them, the tension in the room so palpable it felt like the air itself was closing in on them.
+They trembled as Rishiraj’s shadow loomed over them, the tension in the room turned violent.

 There was no mercy in Rishiraj’s eyes.
-His face was stone, devoid of any hint of compassion or hesitation.
-These men crossed a line—a line no one should dare cross.
-They allied with his enemies, betrayed him, and tried to disrupt the empire he had spent years building and protecting.
-But more than that, they tried to kill his brother, Abhiraj by hitting his bike with a truck but luckily he got saved.
-And for that, they would pay dearly.
+His face was devoid of any hint of pity or kindness.
+These men crossed a line no one should dare cross.
+They allied with his enemies, betrayed him and tried to disrupt the empire he had spent years protecting.
+But more than that, they tried to kill his brother by hitting his bike with a truck but luckily he got saved.
+And for that, they would pay with their life.

 He bent down, his face inches away from the man’s bloodied, swollen one.
-“Do you know why you’re here?”
-His voice was devoid of emotions, but it carried the weight of death.
-The man shook his head frantically, his lips trembling.
+He tilted his head like a psychopath.
+The man shook his head frantically, his lips trembling in fear.

 “Please…please…I didn’t mean—” the man stammered, his voice cracking under the pressure of the fear that gripped him.